JinsenLi/deepDNAshape/README.md

 ## Installation

 Prerequsite: `tensorflow >= 2.6.0` `numpy<1.24`
+This package works the best for tensorflow version < 2.16.
-For tensorflow version >= 2.16, please use keras 2 (see <https://blog.tensorflow.org/2024/03/whats-new-in-tensorflow-216.html>)
+For tensorflow version >= 2.16, please use keras 2 (see <https://blog.tensorflow.org/2024/03/whats-new-in-tensorflow-216.html>).

 ### Download and install through pip
 ```